Dwarf Slayer Cult

 Henchmen

-Troll Slayers: You may include any number.
+Troll Slayers: Your warband may include any number of Troll Slayers.

-Stubbles: You may include any number.
+Stubbles: Your warband may include any number of Stubbles.

 Starting Experience

-Giant Slayer starts with 20 experience.
+A Giant Slayer starts with 20 experience.

 Doomseekers start with 8 experience.